Paul Reeve — CEO

 Chief Executive Officer

 Paul has been Chief Executive of Into Film since its formation in 2013.
 He has 25 years' experience of working in cultural education, including previous posts at the Royal Shakespeare Company, English Touring Opera and the Royal Opera House where, as Director of Learning and Participation, he led a major expansion of educational and audience engagement activities in ballet, opera, music and backstage crafts.

-Paul has recently been appointed as a Governor of Coventry University and is a Trustee of National Youth Ballet.
-He has previously served as Chair of East London Dance (a leading dance development organisation) and Signed Performance in Theatre (national body for promoting access for Deaf people to arts events, now named Signed Culture).
+Paul is a Trustee of National Youth Ballet and has previously served as Chair of East London Dance (a leading dance development organisation) and Signed Performance in Theatre (national body for promoting access for Deaf people to arts events, now named Signed Culture).

 Favourite childhood film: Jaws

 Will joined Into Film in summer 2014.
 His previous role was as Head of Finance at the Football Foundation, the UK's largest sports charity in the UK, an organisation that provides over £30m of funding to grassroots sport each year.

 Before that, Will worked for almost 10 years in financial services for Deloitte, most recently providing audit and assurance to a number of investment management clients.
 Will is a qualified accountant and a member of the Institute of Accountants for England and Wales (ICAEW).

 The Finance and Operations department is responsible for ensuring that Into Film is legally compliant and has a robust, well-thought-through and transparent structure to all of its financial activities.
 They are also responsible for efficient financial planning and budgeting to ensure that Into Film delivers its KPIs within budget.
 Additionally, the Finance and Operations Team are the department responsible for all aspects of HR.
 This comprises recruitment, ensuring legal compliance in all personnel issues and policies, and dealing with office environment and premises issues.